◆ Major Achievements and Contributions

 An ounce of prevention is better than a pound of cure.
 Cancer risk reduction using pharmacological means is an attractive modern preventive approach that supplements the classical prevention or treatment recommendations.
 Statins have potential protective effects against cancers, but no studies have focused on patients with chronic hepatitis B or C virus (HBV or HCV) infection.
 The purpose of this study was to investigate the association between the use of statins in HBV- or HCV-infected patients and the risk of hepatocellular carcinoma (HCC).
 We conducted a population-based cohort study from the Taiwan National Health Insurance Research Database.
 Statin use may reduce the risk for HCC in HBV- or HCV-infected patients in a dose-dependent manner.
 These findings have also been replicated in Denmark (N Engl J Med 2012), Sweden (Pharmacoepidemiol Drug Saf 2014; Ann Intern Med 2019), United States (Cancer Epidemiol 2014; Hepatology 2015; Clin Gastroenterol Hepatol 2019; J Clin Gastroenterol 2020), United Kingdom (JNCI 2015; Int J Cancer 2020), Hong-Kong (J Hepatol 2015), and Korea (J Hepatol 2017; Hepatology 2020) since then and cited by UpToDate.
 We published two original articles on Journal of Clinical Oncology, which have been listed as “Highly Cited Paper and Research Front Core Paper” by ISI Essential Science Indicators.
-We also reported that statin use was associated with a reduced risk of cirrhosis development in a dose-dependent manner among the patients with HCV infection (J Hepatol 2015).
+We also reported that statin use was associated with a reduced risk of cirrhosis development in a dose-dependent manner among the patients with HCV infection (J Hepatol 2015) as well as a reducing risk of pancreatic cancer in type 2 diabetic patients (Int J Cancer 2016).
 Another cancer chemopreventive agent acarbose, an alpha-glucosidase inhibitor, has been shown to reduce the risk of incident colorectal cancer in patients with diabetes in a dose-dependent manner (Diabetes Care 2015).
+I was also invited to give a talk in the 2017 International Congress of Epidemiology to share our knowledge and experience of health informatics research and published an invited article which is listed as “Highly Cited Paper” by ISI Essential Science Indicators and honorably co-authored with Professor Liam Smeeth, Director of the London School of Hygiene of Tropical Medicine (Epidemiology and Health 2018).